 Specific Mountpoint Relay

-The following diagram shows the basics of doing a Specific Mountpoint relay.
-Note that Server 1 is configured with the
+The following diagram shows the basics of using a Specific Mountpoint relay.
+Note that the relaying Icecast is

 Specific Mountpoint Relays can be configured to relay from an Icecast 2 server, as well as Icecast 1.x and Shoutcast.